suchmememanyskill/CssLoader-ThemeDb/README.md

 # Submitting a theme to the theme store

+## Submission
+There are 2 ways to submit a theme, by either submitting it via github directly to this repository, or by uploading a zip to a discord bot

+### Github

 A pull request to this repository has a specific template to adhere to.
 Please make sure your theme adheres to [these requirements](https://github.com/EMERALD0874/CssLoader-ThemeDb/blob/main/.github/pull_request_template.md).

 1. Fork this repository